ngrx/platform/docs/store/selectors.md

 ```

-### Example with multiple state slices
+### Using selectors for multiple pieces of state

 The `createSelector` can be used to select some data from the state based on several slices of the same state.

+The `createSelector` function can take up to 8 selector function for more complete state selections.

 For example, imagine you have a `selectedUser` object in the state.
 You also have an `allBooks` array of book objects.

-And you want to be able to show only the books that belong to your `selectedUser` if there is one.
-Otherwise you want to show them all.
+And you want to show all books for the current user.

 You can use the `createSelector` to achieve just that.
 Your visible books will always be up to date even if you update them in `allBooks` and they will always show the books that belong to your user if there is one selected, and will show all the books when there is no user selected.

-It will behave like if you had another portion of the state that is magically synchronized with the rest of your state.
-But it is actually just some of your state filtered by another section of the state.
+The result will be just some of your state filtered by another section of the state.
+And it will be always up to date.

 ```ts
 // reducers.ts